-The International Book Seminar in partnership with UP-CIDS Islamic Studies Program will be held on September 24, 2018 (Monday) from 10:00 AM to 5:00 PM at the Bulwagang Salam of the UP Institute of Islamic Studies.
+The International Book Seminar in partnership with UP-CIDS Islamic Studies Program will be held on September 24, 2018 (Monday) from 10:00 AM to 3:00 PM at the Bulwagang Salam of the UP Institute of Islamic Studies.
+It is open to public and it is free.

 The seminar is on “Islamic Identity, Postcoloniality, and Educational Policy: Schooling and Ethno-Religious Conflict in the Southern Philippines” by Professor Dr. Jeffrey Ayala Milligan.
 The book was published in 2005 by Palgrave Macmillan.